 That stalwart of liberty and individual, the English political philosopher John Locke, heavily influenced America’s founders and founding documents.
 Yet, little do we hear from Locke’s contemporary proponents of his arguments for the importance of society.
 In his second treatise on government, Locke framed society thus (from Chp.
 7):

 Thus, Locke asserts that society was immediate, and that it was never an artifice of unnecessary making or dispensable in nature.
-Nevertheless, some Americans believe the individual preceded society, therefore society is merely a concoction that infringes upon individuality.
+Nevertheless, some voices believe society is merely a concoction that infringes upon individuality.
 In fact, such an argument is code for “society infringes upon license.”

 If the idea was drawn from Locke that the individual preceded society and thus society is an artificial condition, it is a gross misreading.